m-bock/purescript-transit/README.md

 ## Example 1: A Simple Door

 Let's start with a simple door state machine to demonstrate **Transit**'s core concepts.
 This example will show you how to define a state machine using **Transit**'s type-level DSL, implement a type-safe update function, and generate documentation automatically.
-We'll compare the traditional approach with **Transit**'s approach to highlight the benefits of compile-time safety and automatic documentation generation.
+We'll compare the traditional approach with **Transit**'s approach to highlight the benefits of the latter.

 ### The State Machine